Support

 HB 970 Renewable Energy Portfolio Standard - Nuclear Energy and Renaming Del.
 Todd Morgan (29C-R)

 Renaming the "renewable energy portfolio standard" to be the "clean energy portfolio standard"; renaming "renewable energy credits" to be "clean energy credits"; adding energy generated from certain nuclear energy generating stations as a Tier 2 renewable source eligible for inclusion in the clean energy portfolio standard; and applying the Act retroactively.
-Environment and Transportation Support
+Environment and Transportation Energy & Environment - Support

 In the House - Hearing 2/24 at 1:00 p.m.
 (2/10)